ayyoub0400/LambaAPIProject/README.md

 A simple URL shortener application built with Node.js and Express that integrates with the URL shortener API.

+1) The Web app performs validation checks and sends the request to the API Gateway.
+2) The API passes the request to Lambda which then acts accordingly based off of the HTTP method.
+3) DynamoDB is used as the data tier in this project.

 ## Features

 - Simple and clean user interface